videlanicolas/playing-with-bootloaders/README.md

 A variation of this example shows how errors are handled.
 If we modfy line 18 of `bootloader.asm` to read more sectors, we'll find there's a hard limit reading more than 56 sectors (0x38).
 The explanation is that we're out of 16 bit addresses to address those extra sectors.

 In 16 bit real mode we can address memory up to 0xffff = 64 KiB.
-We're loadng at 0x9000, that means we only get 0x10000 - 0x9000 = 0x7000, or 28 KiB.
+We're loading at 0x9000, that means we only get 0x10000 - 0x9000 = 0x7000, or 28 KiB.
 28KiB / 512 = 56 sectors left that we can load.
 Attempting to read 56 sectors will succeed (it'll say that it read 5 sectors, but that number is a hardcoded char), attempting to read 57 sectors will fail with a disk error message.

 ```
 Booting from Floppy...
 Disk read error!
 ```

 But we could read that much segments if we move to the following segment.
-ES is 0 in the previous example, but we can change it to 1 and load 57 sectors of disk to memory at address 0:0x0000 (ES:BX).
+ES is 0 in the previous example, but we can change it to 1 and load 57 sectors of disk to memory at address 1:0x0000 (ES:BX).
 We can even load 128 sectors!
 But not 129, that'll cause a disk error, because we're at the end of the segment (64 KiB).